-Firstly, I have a fascinating little story about these boats on the lower Hayes River, already told in another post but which I can repeat here.
+Firstly, I have a fascinating little story about these York Boats on the lower Hayes River, already told in another post but which I can repeat here.
 I think I have an explanation for the differences between the York Boats sailing on the lower Hayes, and those running between Oxford House and Norway House — and beyond.

 When we set off the wind was fair for going up the river, so we fixed our mast, and set our sail.
 Any one who has been accustomed to boating at home, would share the dismay with which one of the Orkney lads, who had been a sailor, exclaimed — “And is that what you call a mast?”
 In truth, it required some degree of courtesy to give it this name.
 A small pine tree had been cut down, probably that morning, and the branches lopped off, but the bark remained; the thick end was thrust into a hole in the bottom of the boat, and the thin end was the top of the mast.
 But though the entire tree, it was too short for our boat, so that the whole of the sail could not be hoisted.
 It is not the custom to use a sail much, and no provision is made for the fastening the sail-ropes or “sheets.”
 To supply this deficiency, the oars were laid across the boat, and when the ropes were fastened, the men were desired to sit upon them, and keep them in their places.